 *Rank Promotion and Certificate Fees are all paid to the regional federation.
-Memphis Kendo Club does not set or receive any of these fees
+Memphis Kendo Association does not set or receive any of these fees

 NOTE: Members are allowed to test at any national or regional event where available.
 Members are not required to progress through kyu-ranks in order.
 For example, a current 7.kyu may test for 4.kyu or 3.kyu at the next opportunity, and is not required to test for 6.kyu.
-Members must possess an AUSKF-issued Kyu-rank certificate of 2.kyu or lower before being allowed to test for the rank of 1.kyu (SEUSKF policy).
-Memphis Kendo Club members must participate in at least one tournament prior to being allowed to test for the rank of 1.kyu or higher (Memphis Kendo Club policy).
+Members must possess an AUSKF-issued Kyu-rank certificate of 2.kyu or lower before being allowed to test for the rank of 1.kyu (SEUSKF by-laws).
+Memphis Kendo Association members must participate in at least one tournament prior to being allowed to test for the rank of 1.kyu or higher (Memphis Kendo Association policy).

-Hopefully, this will answer most of the basic questions you may have about the Memphis Kendo Club.
+Hopefully, this will answer most of the basic questions you may have about the Memphis Kendo Association.

-If you have more questions, please don't hesitate to write to our club contact.
+If you have more questions, please don't hesitate to contact us on Facebook or at http://memphiskendoassociation.com

 See you in the dojo!